Vacuum cleaner ban: five popular models on their way out – Which? News

-New energy labeling laws coming into force today mean that a range of popular vacuum cleaners from big-name brands will now be too noisy or powerful to sell after current stocks run out.
+New energy regulations coming into force today mean that a range of popular vacuum cleaners from big-name brands will now be too noisy or powerful to sell after current stocks run out.

-The 2017 vacuum cleaner energy label implements a new, tougher maximum power level of 900W, cuts the maximum noise a vacuum can make to 80dB and requires vacuum cleaners to pass two durability tests – one on the hose and another on the motor.
+The 2017 vacuum cleaners energy label implements a new, tougher maximum power level of 900W, cuts the maximum noise a vacuum can make to 80dB and requires vacuum cleaners to pass two durability tests – one on the hose and another on the motor.

 While the cut in power from 1,600W to 900W may seem dramatic, it’s actually the limit on noise that will affect a larger number of vacuum cleaners, particularly upright models, which tend to be noisier than their cylinder counterparts.